Home Improvement: New Studies Reveal Audio Is Sales Engine Of The Category

 Audio is an ideal media platform to tout home improvement e-commerce as heavy AM/FM radio and podcast listeners are more likely to shop online

-In the MARU/Matchbox study, home improvement customers were asked if in the coming year they would shop more in-store, online, or in-store and online about the same amount.
+In the MARU/Matchbox study, home improvement customers were asked if, in the coming year, they would shop more in-store, more online, or the same amount in-store and online.

 Home improvement shoppers were asked if they had shopped online in the last year.
 Overall, 51% said they had shopped online in the past year.
 Heavy AM/FM radio listeners (62%) and the podcast audience (67%) are far more likely to be online home improvement shoppers.